-- · Dividends: Holders are entitled to an 8% per annum dividend accrued monthly and payable semi-annually. - · Conversion: Series A preferred stock is convertible, at the option of the holders, into shares of common stock at an initial conversion price of \$0.60 per share.
-Based on its original purchase price of \$30,000 per share, each share of series A preferred stock is initially convertible into 50,000 shares of common stock. - · Redemption: The holders have the right based on certain events to redeem all or a portion of such holder's shares of series A preferred stock.
-As the series A preferred is not currently redeemable and there is no certainty that it will be redeemable no accretion has been made to bring the value up to its redemption value (currently \$30,000 per share plus accrued and unpaid dividends of \$374.79 per share).
-Accrued but unpaid dividends of \$56,810 are included in the preferred stock carrying value.
+- · Dividends: Holders are entitled to an 8% per annum dividend accrued monthly and payable semi-annually.
+This dividend can be paid in either cash or common stock at the option of the board of directors. - · Conversion: Series A preferred stock is convertible, at the option of the holders, into shares of common stock at an initial conversion price of \$0.60 per share.
+Based on its original purchase price of \$30,000 per share, each share of series A preferred stock is initially convertible into 50,000 shares of common stock. - Redemption: The holders have the right based on certain events to redeem all or a portion of such holder's shares of series A preferred stock.
+As the series A preferred is not currently redeemable and there is no certainty that it will be redeemable, no accretion has been made to bring the value up to its redemption value (currently \$30,000 per share plus accrued and unpaid dividends of \$979.71 per share).
+Accrued but unpaid dividends of \$148,504 are included in the preferred stock carrying value.

-In connection with the merger, 151.57984 shares of 8% series A preferred stock convertible into 50,000 shares of common stock per preferred share, were issued and outstanding at June 30, 2004 as follows:
+In connection with the merger, 151.57984 shares of 8% series A preferred stock convertible into 50,000 shares of common stock per preferred share, were issued and outstanding at September 30, 2004 as follows:

-- i) 73.33330 shares were issued in connection with the cash offering of \$2,200,000.
-Along with warrants to purchase 4,400,000 shares of common stock at an exercise price of \$0.90.
+- i) 73.33330 shares were issued in connection with the cash offering of \$2,200,000, along with warrants to purchase 4,400,000 shares of common stock at an exercise price of \$0.90.
 Cash offering costs associated with this transaction were \$335,086 and were charged against Additional Paid in Capital. - ii) 33.83682 shares were issued upon the conversion of \$672,000 of convertible debt and related interest thereon.
 Warrants to purchase 2,030,217 shares of common stock at an exercise price of \$0.90 were issued in connection with these shares.
 Cash offering costs associated with this transaction were \$83,770 and were charged against Additional Paid in Capital. - iii) 44.40972 shares were issued upon the conversion of \$1,332,292 of existing debt.
 Along with warrants to purchase 2,664,584 shares of common stock at an exercise price of \$0.90.

 The total amount received or converted into series A preferred stock was \$4,211,399.
-This value has been allocated between preferred stock at a value of \$2,442,791 and warrants issued at a value of \$1,768,605.
+This value has been allocated between preferred stock at a value of \$2,442,794 and warrants issued at a value of \$1,768,605.